heroku/cli/packages/orgs-v5/README.md

 ## `heroku apps:join`

-add yourself to an organization app
+add yourself to a team app

 ```
 USAGE